Arnold Schwarzenegger: ‘Celebrity Apprentice’ Host Criticizes President Trump’s Executive Order On Immigration [Video]

 — Donald J. Trump (@realDonaldTrump) January 6, 2017

-At the Inquisitr reported at the time, Schwarzenegger responded by wishing then-President-elect Trump the best in a tweet.
+As the Inquisitr reported at the time, Schwarzenegger responded by wishing then-President-elect Trump the best in a tweet.
 Schwarzenegger also posted a video of himself quoting President Abraham Lincoln, which begins, “We are not enemies, but friends.”

 Please study this quote from Lincoln’s inaugural, @realDonaldTrump.
 It inspired me every day I was Governor, and I hope it inspires you. pic.twitter.com/QRoOFTZfQ9